Park Hyung-sik: 2010–2014: ZE:A, acting debut, and rising popularity

-2015–2020: Breakthrough and enlistment
+2015–2020: Breakthrough and military enlistment

-In 2015, Park was part of the main cast in SBS' romance drama High Society where he played the role of a chaebol who falls for a part-timer at the gourmet supermarket he manages.
+In 2015, Park was part of the main cast in SBS's romance drama High Society where he played the role of a chaebol who falls for a part-timer at the gourmet supermarket he manages.
 Park drew favorable reviews for his performance in the series, which led to increased popularity for the actor in Japan.
 In the following year, Park was once again cast for the role of D'Artagnan in the 2016 musical production of The Three Musketeers.
 And in December 2016, he starred in the historical drama Hwarang: The Poet Warrior Youth, playing the role of Sammaekjong, a young and distrustful king.

 In February 2017, Park starred in his first leading role in cable network JTBC's Strong Girl Bong-soon, playing the CEO of a game company, Ainsoft.
-The romantic-comedy with Park Bo-young was a critical and commercial success, and became one of the highest rated Korean dramas in cable television history.
+The romantic-comedy with Park Bo-young was a critical and commercial success and became one of the highest-rated Korean dramas in cable television history.
 Park experienced a rise in popularity and received increased endorsement offers.
 In April 2017, Park officially signed with United Artists Agency (UAA) after deciding not to renew with his former agency, Star Empire Entertainment.
 In December 2017, he starred in a romantic short film, Two Rays of Light alongside Han Ji-min.

-In April 2018, Park starred in the Korean remake of American legal drama series Suits; portraying the Korean counterpart of Mike Ross.
+In April 2018, Park starred in the Korean remake of American legal drama series Suits, portraying the Korean counterpart of Mike Ross.
 Following this, in November 2018, Park returned to the musical scene, playing the role of Der Tod in the stage production of Elisabeth.
 In May 2019, Park made his feature film debut in the legal film Juror 8.
 This role won him the Best New Actor award at the 39th Korean Association of Film Critics Awards in November 2019.
 The role also earned him nominations for Best New Actor (Film) at the 40th Blue Dragon Film Awards and 56th Baeksang Arts Awards.
 Park began his mandatory military service on June 10, 2019.
-He entered the Nonsan Army Recruit Training Center in South Chungcheong Province to start his basic military training and will be completing the rest of his military duties in the military police department of the Capital Defense Command as an active duty soldier.
-Park had earlier revealed that he was inspired to join the Capital Defense Command after he received positive feedback for his shooting skills while training for the variety show, Real Man.
-The actor said that he wanted to put his skills to good use, so he is excited to join the unit and be of service to his country.
+He entered the Nonsan Army Recruit Training Center in South Chungcheong Province to start his basic military training and completed the rest of his military duties in the military police department of the Capital Defense Command as an active duty soldier.
+Park had earlier revealed that he was inspired to join the Capital Defense Command after he received positive feedback for his shooting skills while training for the variety show Real Man.
+The actor said that he wanted to put his skills to good use, and was excited to join the unit and be of service to his country.